Caroline Nicolas 2024-1387.jpg

 Ensembles she has worked with include the English Concert, Trinity Baroque Orchestra, Mercury Chamber Orchestra, Ars Lyrica Houston, Juilliard Baroque, Harmonia Stellarum, Philharmonia Baroque, Pacific MusicWorks, Kammerorchester Basel, New World Symphony, and Sinfonieorchester Liechtenstein.
 She recently completed her tenure as music director of New Baroque Orchestra.
 Festival appearances include the Boston Early Music Festival, Indianapolis Early Music Festival, Bach Festival Leipzig, and Styriarte Festival in Austria.
 Notable venues include the KKL Luzern, Berliner Philharmonie, Alice Tully Hall, Carnegie Hall, and Benaroya Hall.
 Her performances have been broadcast on KING FM in Washington, KUHF in Texas, WDIY in Pennsylvania, and CCTV in China.
 Notable collaborations include such eminent musicians as Andrea Marcon, Amandine Beyer, Kristian Bezuidenhout, Jordi Savall, William Christie, Rachel Podger, Harry Bicket, and Stephen Stubbs.

-Recent performances include concerts with Philharmonia Baroque, Tempeste di Mare, the Victoria Symphony, Victoria Baroque, Early Music Access Project, Emerald City Music, Sonnambula, Yale Voxtet, the Sebastians, Teatro Nuovo, Night Music, Twelfth Night, and Parthenia.
-Her concert with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.
+Recent performances include concerts with Philharmonia Baroque, Tempeste di Mare, the Victoria Symphony, Victoria Baroque, Early Music Access Project, Emerald City Music, Sonnambula, Yale Voxtet, the Sebastians, Teatro Nuovo, Night Music, Kaleidoscope Vocal Ensemble, Twelfth Night, the Sebastians, and Parthenia.
+Her last concert with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.

 Notable distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
 As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.